Transferring Credits INTO Goodwin

 *Your web browser may deliver an error message the first time you attempt to access this website.
 Once you have confirmed this page as a trusted site, you will be able to access the online forms required for requesting your transcript.

-Portfolio assessment is another method for earning credit for the college-level learning you have gained outside the classroom.
+Portfolio assessment is another method for earning credit for The University-level learning you have gained outside the classroom.
 A completed portfolio is submitted to a faculty committee for review and possible award of credit.
-A portfolio is either a paper or electronic book that describes and documents your learning; it provides evidence of what you know and can do that is related to the Goodwin College curriculum.
-The College keeps the portfolio indefinitely and award of credit is not guaranteed.
+A portfolio is either a paper or electronic book that describes and documents your learning; it provides evidence of what you know and can do that is related to the Goodwin University curriculum.
+The University keeps the portfolio indefinitely and award of credit is not guaranteed.
 If you are successful, the credits are designed as EC on your transcript.
 Please refer to the Portfolio Assessment page for additional information.

-Goodwin College has partnered with StraighterLine, an online provider of general education courses, to allow easy transfer of courses and a scholarship to students who meet the criteria outlined in the StraighterLine Articulation Agreement.
-Please note that Goodwin College will only accept StraighterLine courses that were taken prior to admission to the college.
+Goodwin University has partnered with StraighterLine, an online provider of general education courses, to allow easy transfer of courses and a scholarship to students who meet the criteria outlined in the StraighterLine Articulation Agreement.
+Please note that Goodwin University will only accept StraighterLine courses that were taken prior to admission to The University.
 Courses taken after enrollment will not transfer and will not be applied toward a degree.

 Students may satisfy up to 50% of their Associate’s or Bachelor’s degree with Experiential Credit, and up to 25% of any credential that is 30 credits or fewer.

-Goodwin College requires that students complete 25% of their degree at Goodwin College.
+Goodwin University requires that students complete 25% of their degree at Goodwin University.
 A student can transfer in up to 75% of the credits for their degree (45 credits for an Associate Degree or 90 credits for a Bachelors Degree).
 This refers only to credits transferred in from accredited, collegiate, degree-granting institutions.

 A student may earn up to 50% of their degree (30 credits for an Associate Degree or 60 credits for a Bachelors Degree) through experiential credit which includes: credit-by-exam, military training, portfolio assessment, licensure/certification, and credit earned at non-accredited institutions.